-Read about the astronauts to students while they follow along on their own papers.
+Read about the astronauts to students while they look at the photos on their page.
 Guide students through the map activity.
 Read the final writing prompt to them before releasing them to complete the activity on their own.

 READ ABOUT ISLANDS